 The color palette has become brighter and more saturated.
 Yellow and orange create a gradient that gives the letters volume.
 Contrasting dark blue contours, merging into one background, accentuate the letters and add depth and visual clarity.
 Colors evoke associations with energy and warmth.

-The rebranding also included changes in the channel’s visual concept, including the design of broadcasts and website design.
-The new style emphasized the channel’s desire to keep up with the times and attract new audiences while maintaining its spirit of creativity and fun.
+The rebranding also included changes to the channel’s visual concept, including broadcast design and website design.
+The new style emphasized the channel’s desire to keep up with the times and attract new audiences while maintaining its creative, fun spirit.

 2011 – 2014

-The Teletoon emblem, updated in honor of Astral Media’s 50th anniversary and the transition to digital television, has a modern look while maintaining the main concept of the previous design.
-Designers from Trollbäck & Company made the logo three-dimensional, making it bright and light.
+The Teletoon emblem, updated to mark Astral Media’s 50th anniversary and the transition to digital television, retains the main concept of the previous design while adopting a modern look.
+Designers from Trollbäck & Company made the logo three-dimensional, giving it a bright, light look.

-The letters in the name have become more voluminous, with the effect of being carved from dense material.
+The letters in the name have become more voluminous, as if carved from dense material.
 Their shape retains the playfulness associated with the channel’s cartoon style but now looks more sophisticated.
-The color of the letters, in combination with the gray gradient, creates the effect of a double dimension.
+The color of the letters, combined with the gray gradient, creates the effect of a second dimension.
 The shadows at the bottom give the impression that the text is “coming out” of the logo, adding depth.

 The composition resembles the printed name on both sides of the cube.
-The ego three-dimensional effect emphasizes that this world is full of fun, creativity, and vivid stories.
-The cubic structure symbolizes the transition to a digital platform, where worlds become more alive.
+The three-dimensional effect of the ego emphasizes that this world is full of fun, creativity, and vivid stories.
+The cubic structure symbolizes the transition to a digital platform, where worlds come to life.

 The background behind the letters is bright yellow and cheerful.
-The simplicity of shapes, rich colors, and three-dimensional effects emphasize the brand’s movement in the digital age, maintaining a connection with the world of animation.
+The simplicity of shapes, rich colors, and three-dimensional effects emphasize the brand’s movement in the digital age while maintaining a connection to the world of animation.

 2014 – today

-In 2014, the logo was updated to emphasize the uniqueness of the French version of the channel.
+In 2014, the logo was updated to emphasize the channel’s French-specific identity.
 The main change was the addition of diacritics above the “e” in the name.
-This was done to highlight Télétoon’s French-speaking identity more clearly and strengthen its position in the market as a channel focused on French culture.
+This was done to more clearly highlight Télétoon’s French-speaking identity and strengthen its market position as a channel focused on French culture.

 The design retained the three-dimensional composition but became more concise.
 The introduction of accents emphasizes linguistic specificity and eliminates possible confusion between the French and English versions of the channel.